bytewax/bytewax/docs/guide/concepts/dataflow-programming.md

 param_eg.check_with_url: {'user_id': '2', 'avatar_icon_url': 'http://domain.invalid/static/dog_v1.png'}
 ```

-You can also call out to an external service or API or data store in a
+You can also call out to an external service or API or data store.
-{py:obj}`~bytewax.operators.map` step in the same way.
-But be careful
+Bytewax provides a convenience operator
+{py:obj}`~bytewax.operators.enrich_cached` to help with this.
+But be
-that you are assuming the external data is static and you will not be
+careful that you are assuming the external data is static and you will
-emitting updates if it changes after the call.
+not be emitting updates if it changes after the call.

 ```python
 import bytewax.operators as op